-The General Data Protection Regulation (GDPR) came into force on 25 May 2018 and replaced the Data Protection Act 1998 (DPA).
+The General Data Protection Regulation (GDPR) comes into force on 25 May 2018 and replaced the Data Protection Act 1998 (DPA).
 As an EU regulation, it was directly applicable in the UK and did not require implementing.
 However, it gave Member States limited opportunities to make provisions for how it applied in their particular country and the UK Government took advantage of this option to introduce the Data Protection Act 2018 which adds details such as penalties for non-compliance.

 As the Brexit process continued, it became apparent that the UK would need a regime closely based on the GDPR once it finally left the EU and the Government’s answer was to adopt the Data Protection, Privacy and Electronic Communications (Amendments etc) (EU Exit) Regulations 2019 which created the concept of UK GDPR — essentially mirroring the EU original but with changes such as replacing references to the European Commission with details of the Information Commissioner's Office (ICO).